 24 When Joseph woke from sleep, he did as the angel of the Lord commanded him: he took his wife, 25 but knew her not until she had given birth to a son.
 And he called his name Jesus.
 Matthew 1:20-25 (ESV)

-This is not the only time that God would speak to Joseph through an angelic dream.
-He would do so again after the young child was born to warn Joseph to flee from Bethlehem to Egypt with his family.
-This was because King Herod, like King Saul so many years earlier, would turn brutally homicidal in a futile effort to oppose God to retain his earthly throne.
-God would also later communicate with Joseph through other dreams that Herod died, directing Joseph to ultimately move his family from Egypt to Nazareth.
+This is not the only time that God would speak to Joseph using angelic dreams.
+He would do so again after the young child was born to warn Joseph to flee with his family from Bethlehem to Egypt.
+This was because King Herod, like King Saul so many years earlier, would turn brutally homicidal in a futile effort to oppose God in order to retain his earthly throne.
+God again communicated with Joseph using dreams, first telling him that King Herod died, then directing Joseph to move his family from Egypt to Nazareth.

 Reflection

 Father God, draw us closer to You and to each other through a deeper understanding of Your holy word, the Bible.
-Grant us holy power to resist temptation and to pursue love, forgiveness, and peace.
-Reveal Your majesty to us as we seek to experience new dimensions in You and Your unlimited goodness.
+Grant us the power to resist temptation and to obediently pursue love, forgiveness, and peace.
+Reveal Your majesty and awe to us as we seek to experience new dimensions of You and Your unlimited goodness.
 May You be praised forever.
 We ask this in Jesus’ name, Amen.